 Coriander and cilantro

-Like cloves, nutmeg contains eugenol, a compound that may benefit the heart.
-It was one of the key spices that give the Spice Islands their name, and some historians link its popularity in the spice trade to the hallucinatory effects that result from ingesting large amounts.
-The euphoria, which is due to nutmeg’s active ingredient, myristicin, is described as similar to that caused by the drug ecstasy.
-Don’t worry about your teens raiding your spice drawer for a quick high, however; it also packs some nasty side effects, and nutmeg poisoning is a very real risk.
+Nutmeg contains eugenol, a natural plant compound that may benefit the heart.
+Some historians link its popularity in the spice trade to the hallucinatory effects that result from ingesting large amounts.
+The euphoria, which is due to nutmeg’s active ingredient, myristicin, is described as similar to that caused by the drug ecstasy, so don’t ingest large amounts.
+A better idea: sprinkle a little nutmeg into your hot chocolate or use it as a baking spice.

-Perhaps it’s no coincidence that “sage” describes a wise person; the herb is a known memory enhancer and has been shown in some lab studies to protect the brain against certain processes that lead to Alzheimer’s disease.
-(Here are the early signs of dementia to watch out for.)
-In at least one human study, a sage oil concoction improved the mood of participants, increasing their alertness, calmness, and contentedness.
-In a British study, healthy young adults performed better on word recall tests after taking sage oil capsules.
-Like so many other healing herbs and spices, sage has anti-inflammatory and antioxidant properties as well as anticancer actions.
-One of its phytochemicals is thujone, best known as a chemical in the liquor absinthe that is said (falsely) to have hallucinatory effects.
-Today sage shows potential as a diabetes treatment.
-It appears to boost the action of insulin and reduce blood sugar.
-As a result, sage is sometimes called nature’s metformin since it performs like the common antidiabetes drug.
-Some researchers have already suggested that sage supplements may help prevent type 2 diabetes.
+Perhaps it’s no coincidence that “sage” describes a wise person; the herb is a known memory enhancer and has been shown in some lab studies to protect the brain against certain processes that lead to Alzheimer’s disease, and improve mood and memory.
+Like so many other herbs and spices, sage has anti-inflammatory and antioxidant properties as well as anticancer actions.
+Today sage shows potential as a type 2 diabetes treatment because it appears to boost the action of insulin and reduce blood sugar.